siso/rax-autoscaler/README.md

 Uses the rackspace APIs to allow for scaling based on aggregate metrics across a cluster.
 Can be used and installed on the auto-scale group members or on a dedicated management instance.

+It leverages Cloud Servers Personality feature to run a launch script at boot time, namely *kickme.sh*, which can be downloaded from the Internet (e.g. GitHub, Cloud Files).

 ## Installation
 ```
 git clone git@github.com:boxidau/rax-autoscaler.git